-Save as otherwise provided in 6[sections 5A and 5B] nothing contained in this Act shall apply to any factory or other establishment to which the provisions of the Employees, State Insurance Act, 1948 (34 of 1948), apply for the time being.
+(c) Save as otherwise provided in 6[sections 5A and 5B] nothing contained in this Act shall apply to any factory or other establishment to which the provisions of the Employees, State Insurance Act, 1948 (34 of 1948), apply for the time being.

 The law is fundamentally present to safeguard the interests of a mother, immediately before and after child birth.
-In case of infringement of those interests the law also provides the remedies for the employee adversely affected.
+In case of infringement of those interests, the law also provides the remedies for the employee adversely affected.

 The law provides:

 An insured woman may be disqualified from receiving maternity benefit if she fails without good cause to attend for or to submit herself to medical examination when so required.
-She may, however, refuse to be examined by if the doctor or mid wife is not female.
+She may, however, refuse to be examined by if the doctor or mid wife is not a female.
 If an insured woman is disqualified as above, the disqualification is to be for such number of days as may be decided by the authority authorised by the Corporation, which is the appropriate Regional Office.

-Lately, we have seen that the women in our country are considering it momentous and are hence focused on their work as much as men have been all along the years.
+=.
 The Maternity Benefits Act serves as a shield for working women, seeking an adequate route to manage their professional and personal lives.

-The act provides that, no employer shall dismiss, discharge or reduce or otherwise punish a woman employee during the period she is in receipt of maternity benefit, nor shall he dismiss, discharge, reduce or otherwise punish a woman employee during the period she is absent from work as a result of illness duly certified to have arisen out of pregnancy or confinement rendering her unfit for work
+The act provides that, no employer shall dismiss, discharge or reduce or otherwise punish a woman employee during the period she is in receipt of maternity benefit, nor shall he dismiss, discharge, reduce or otherwise punish a woman employee during the period she is absent from work as a result of illness duly certified to have arisen out of pregnancy or confinement rendering her unfit for work.

 It ensures that the employers are considerate of the expecting employee's situation, by imposing punishment and fines on them, in the event of failure to provide any maternity benefit.
 The fine in this case may extend up to Rs.5,000.
 Moreover, an employer may be held liable to pay as much as Rs.20,000 on failing to provide free medical care to expectant employees.
 For discharging or dismissing such a woman during or on account of her absence from work, the employer shall be punishable with imprisonment which shall not be less than 3 months, but it will extend to one year.

 In India, the Central Government in 1999 by notification under Central Civil Services (Leave) Rule 551 (A) made provisions for paternity leave for a male Central Government employee (including an apprentice and probationer) with less than two surviving children for a period of 15 days to take care of his wife and new born child.
 He can avail this leave 15 days before or within 6 months from the date of delivery of child.
 If such leave is not availed within the period, it shall be treated as lapsed.
-For paternity leave he shall be paid leave salary equal to the pay last drawn immediately before proceeding on leave.
+For paternity leave, he shall be paid leave salary equal to the pay last drawn immediately before proceeding on leave.
 Also, the same rule applies when a child is adopted.

 Despite there being no legislation, the New Delhi High Court in 2009 passed a judgement allowing paternity leave in private schools with Chandramohan Jain, a private school teacher, getting his deducted salary back as his leaves were recognised as Paternity leaves by the court.